 When talking about the material and cultural wealth created by mankind, people usually think first of architectural structures.
-Monumental architecture that has been handed down from ancient times to the present is the fruition of the creative struggle of the masses to get rid of the fetters of nature and develop ideologically and culturally throughout the whole period of social development of mankind.
+Monumental architecture that has been handed down from ancient times to the present is the fruition of the creative

 From the beginning of its development, architecture was combined with pictorial art, and its relationship with the latter became closer and more diversified with the increasing demand of mankind for independence.